zyxxmu/DDA/README.md

 sh run/split_dataset.sh
 ```

-Note that the data path of demoireing benchmarks should be modified in `/data_script/aim/slit_patches_train.py`
+Note that the data path of demoir&eacute;ing benchmarks should be modified in `/data_script/aim/slit_patches_train.py`

 Second, run the command scripts in `run/` to accelerate models on different benchmarks.
 For example, to reproduce the results of DDA for accelerating MBCNN on FHDMI, run: